 How Much Does a Good Budget PC Cost?

-Expect to pay a solid $400 to $500 for a basic, competent small tower for day-in/day-out productivity and web work.
-You’ll find plenty of models below $400, especially in the mini PC class, but you should insist on at least 8GB of system memory for any Windows machine, and, for anything beyond very basic productivity work, a Core i5 or Ryzen 5 processor.
+Expect to pay at least $500 for a basic, competent small tower for day-in/day-out productivity and web work.
+You’ll find plenty of models for less than $500, especially in the mini PC class, but you should insist on at least 8GB of system memory for any PC, with 16GB required at minimum for AI tasks.
+For anything beyond basic productivity work, look for an Intel Core i5 (or Ultra 5) or AMD Ryzen 5 processor at least.

 What Are Good Websites to Find Computer Deals?